michzimm/hx_intersight_deploy/README.md

 #### Step 2: Pull Input Files to Local Machine

-1. Use the green "Clone or Download" button in the `michzimm/hx_intersight_deploy` repository on Github to copy the repository's URL.
+1. In the top right of the `michzimm/hx_intersight_deploy` repository on Github there is a green "Clone or Download" button.
+Click the "Clone or Download" button.
+2. The resulting dropdown/popup box contains the URL for the `michzimm/hx_intersight_deploy` repository.
+Manual copy the URL text or simply click the clipboard icon to the right of the URL text to copy.
-2. Navigate to a directory of your choice on your local machine where you would like to store the necessary input files.
+2. Navigate to a directory of your choice on your local machine where you would like to store the necessary files to run the hx_intersight_deploy tool.
-3. Use the `git clone <repository_URL>` command to pull the input files from the repository.
+3. Use the `git clone <copied repository_URL>` command to pull the input files from the repository to your local machine.

 #### Step 3: Setup Intersight API Authentication File